terricain/aioboto3/docs/cse.rst

 -------------------

 This class performs 2 main functions.
-It converts the objects encrypted key metadata into a decryption key and it will generate an encryption key with corrosponding encrpyted encryption key that's base64 encoded.
+It converts the objects encrypted key metadata into a decryption key and it will generate an encryption key with corresponding encrypted encryption key that's base64 encoded.

 For example when decrypting a file using KMS managed client side encryption.
 It would pass the encrypted key to ``KMS.decrypt`` along with the "material description" (``x-amz-matdesc`` metadata header) and KMS will return the original AES key.